-The two largest programs for undergraduate research in statistics are the honors thesis, for juniors & seniors, and UROP, for first & second year students.
-In addition, some faculty research projects involve undergraduates not in either of these programs.
+The two largest programs for Undergraduate research in data science and statistics are the Undergraduate Research Program in Statistics (URPS) and the honors thesis.
+There are also other faculty research projects that include undergraduates that are not in either of these programs.
 Other statistics research-related activities involving undergraduates include the following:

 - The annual Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS).
 MSSISS provides a forum for presenting completed research projects, and an opportunity to see the range and scope of statistical activity across the University of Michigan.
 Most of the research projects are carried out by graduate students, but undergraduates are welcome to participate and many have!

 - The Statistics department occasionally runs a data mining competition.

 - A relevant national forum is the free Electronic Undergraduate Statistics Research Conference, and the associated Undergraduate Statistics Project Competition.